egilll/tex-linebreak2/docs/README.md

 It has the following properties:

 - `lines` is an array of [`Line`](../src/index.ts) objects which describe each line of the output
-- `plainText` will output the text as plain text
+- `plaintext` will output the text as plain text
 - `items`, the boxes, glues, and penalties that make up a paragraph
 - `breakpoints` are the indices of items that break a line